elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

 ---

-### What are some method-related constructor pattern issues?
+### What are some of the constructor pattern and methods issues?

 <details className='answer'>
   <summary>